 At Seattle Public Schools, we recognize that when families are engaged in their children's education they achieve higher grades, have better attendance and behavior, complete more homework, and demonstrate a more positive attitude toward education.
 We are proud of the diversity of our students and families.
 We believe that building meaningful, authentic and culturally-inclusive partnerships with our families and their communities is the best way to ensure our students' success in school, careers, and life.

 What we do:

-- Ask your school's principal how you can get involved in your school's Family Engagement Action Teams (FEAT).
+- Family Engagement Action Teams (FEAT).